GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 Oh look, userAgent is null.
 That's not right.
 Why?
 Let's expand the request variable and find out:

+It takes a little hunting to figure out where this is coming from, especially since we can't step into the `getHeader()` method as you would in a traditional debugger, but after a few minutes of exploring you should find that if you click on the `request` object its toString() method helpfully shows you the HTTP headers.

 Since you can't single step through an application in the cloud debugger, it's more common to put the breakpoint at the end of the relevant block